fivetran/dbt_reddit_ads/models/docs.md

 The number of clicks detected for this report period
 {% enddocs %}

-{% docs comment_downvotes %}
-The number comment downvotes for this report period
-{% enddocs %}

-{% docs comment_upvotes %}
-The number comment upvotes for this report period
-{% enddocs %}

-{% docs comments_page_views %}
-The number of times the comments page was viewed for this report period
-{% enddocs %}

 {% docs configured_status %}
 The status configured by the account owner.
 "ACTIVE", "PAUSED", "ARCHIVED", "DELETED"
 {% enddocs %}